-The VLACP only works for port-to-port communications where there is a guarantee for a logical portto-port match through the service provider.
+The VLACP only works for port-to-port communications where there is a guarantee for a logical port-to-port match through the service provider.
 VLACP does not work for port-to-multiport communications where there is no guarantee for a point-to-point match through the service provider.
 You can configure VLACP on a port.

 You can also use VLACP with MLT to complement its capabilities and provide quick failure detection.
+Avaya recommends VLACP for all SMLT access links after you configure the links as MLT to ensure both end devices are able to communicate.